Sustainable fisheries and aquaculture

 Climate change and coastal food systems

 Climate change threatens the ability for coastal food systems to support human livelihoods and nutrition.
-In fisheries, climate change is shifting the distribution and productivity of fisheries, changing where and how much fish can be sustainably caught.
-In aquaculture, climate change is changing where seafood can be farmed, and exacerbating risks of harmful algal blooms and disease.
+Climate change is shifting the distribution and productivity of fisheries, changing where and how much fish can be sustainably caught.
+Climate change is also changing where seafood can be farmed, and exacerbating risks of harmful algal blooms and disease.
 I am interested in understanding the impacts of climate change on ocean food systems and developing strategies for mitigating these impacts on human society.
+Related publications.

 Marine protected area effectiveness